 - Questioned Documents

 - Forensic Taphonomy

 - Firearms and Toolmark Examination

 - The program is a Bachelor's of Technology degree as opposed to a BA or BS.

-- The upper level core JUST courses are offered in a "total immersion" fashion.
+- The upper level core JUST courses are offered in a "total immersion" face-to-face fashion.

 - This is a hands-on learning program as opposed to theory based.

-- CI students perform a 600 hour internship that is investigative in nature.
+- CI students perform an optional 600 hour internship that is investigative in nature.

 There are many JUST courses offered online, including courses relative the AAS CJ degree and upper level electives for the CI program.
 Many of the online courses are offered during the Fall and Spring semester, as well as during the Winter and Summer sessions.